harry potter

 Of course, for those worried about not looking as good as the actors in the film, another bit of trivia from the IMDB said they used computers to digitally remove any skin outbreaks, as makeup wasn’t cutting it in in the closeups.
 Amusingly they said they used the same process as Desperate Housewives, confirming that it doesn’t get any better with age.

 I was asked to comment on watchability for kids, since this is the first Harry Potter film to get the PG-13 rating.
 While there is some scary/creepy imagery, it’s not very gory.
 Some dead bodies, sure.
 However, I definitely think it’s tamer than Star Wars III.
-If you’re kid’s 13, go for it.
+If your kid’s 13, go for it.
 Especially if you can see it at the Grauman’s Chinese Theatre in Hollywood, that would be an experience they’d long remember.
 Heck, it almost makes me wish I had kids to share it with.
 Almost.
 Please don’t send me your kids.